fj-morales/Getting-and-cleaning-data/CodeBook.md

 Variables summary:

 Note: It is described only X axis variables.
-The same applies for Y and Z axes.
+The same description applies for Y and Z axes.

 * **subjectID**:
   Subject's unique numeric identifier.
 Discrete range [1:30]